-Are you aware of the importance of sewer backup insurance in your home insurance policy?
-Sewer backup insurance, also known as water backup insurance, is a vital coverage that protects you from the costly damages caused by standing sewage in your home.
-Take a proactive step to protect your home and belongings from sewage backups.
-Contact your insurance provider today to learn more about sewer backup coverage and add this valuable protection to your homeowners insurance policy.
+If you’ve ever dealt with a sewer backup in your home, you know how unpleasant and costly it can be.
+Sewer or water backup insurance protects you from damages caused by standing sewage in your home.
+Contact your insurance provider today to learn about sewer backup coverage and add this valuable protection to your homeowners insurance policy.

 One question that often arises is whether homeowners insurance includes sewer backup coverage.
-The short answer is no, most homeowners insurance policies do not include sewer backup coverage by default.
-However, the good news is that many insurance companies offer it as an optional coverage or endorsement that you can add to your policy for an additional cost.
+The short answer is no; most home insurance policies do not include sewer backup coverage by default.
+However, many insurance companies sewer backup insurance as optional coverage or endorsement that you can add to your policy for an additional cost.

 Causes of Sewer Backup